renovatebot/renovate/docs/usage/config-presets.md

 ## Goals of Preset Configs

-The main reason for supporting preset configs is to decrease duplication:
+The main reason for supporting preset configs is to decrease duplication.
+By using a preset config you:

-1. You shouldn't need copy/paste the same config across all your repositories
+1. Avoid duplicating the same config across all your repositories
-2. You shouldn't need to reinvent any config "wheels" that others have invented before
+2. Can use someone else's configuration and extend it

-A further reason was to make Renovate configuration "self-documenting", by adding the `"description"` field to all preset configs.
+Renovate's configuration is self-documenting, because you can fill in the `"description"` field in all preset configs.

 ## Implementation Approach